Dual Attention Model with Reinforcement Learning for Classification of Histology Whole-Slide Images: Introduction

+The MMR status is a key predictive biomarker for colorectal cancer, essential for selecting patients for immunotherapy \cite{worthley2010colorectal}.
+Approximately 15\% of colorectal cancer patients exhibit microsatellite instability (MSI) \cite{luchini2019esmo}, and clinical guidelines recommend MSI testing for all patients diagnosed with colorectal cancer \cite{nice}.
+MMR status is typically assessed using IHC staining of MutL homologue 1 (MLH1), postmeiotic segregation increased 2 (PMS2), mutS homologue 2 (MSH2) and mutS homologue 6 (MSH6) proteins, with expression quantified as either positive/intact or negative/loss \cite{awan2022deep}.
+Fig. \ref{comet} contains examples of ROIs from slides with differing MLH1 and PMS2 status.

-Our main contributions are as follows: \begin{itemize} \item We introduce a novel dual attention model for the automated scoring of gigapixel IHC stained images using soft and hard attention to extract most informative regions of interest from the WSIs. \item We propose a dynamic joint loss function to train the model in an end-to-end fashion and enable both attention modules to be trained simultaneously. \item We validate our method on two separate IHC scoring problems, namely the prediction of HER2 Scores for breast cancer and the prediction of the Intact or Loss status for two MMR-markers in colorectal cancer. \item We demonstrate that in both use cases, the proposed method achieves performance comparable to conventional methods while only analyzing a fraction of the WSI at the highest resolution.
-Our proposed method for HER2 outperforms 10+ existing methods by analyzing only ~5\% of the WSI regions at the highest magnification. \end{itemize}
+The main contributions of this study are, therefore, as listed below: \begin{itemize} \item We introduce a novel dual hierarchical attention model for the classification of gigapixel WSIs and propose a dynamic joint loss function to train the model in an end-to-end. \item We also propose a novel sampling strategy to increase the chances of selecting informative and spatially distinct image tiles and have reduced the percentage of overlapping tiles by approximately 60\%. \item We demonstrate that the proposed method achieves performance better or comparable to state-of-the-art methods while analyzing less than 10\% of the WSI tissue regions at the highest magnification. \item We show that the proposed method significantly reduces the time required to process a slide during inference by more than 75\%. \end{itemize}